Develorain/QuickLib/client/README.md

+# Setup
+1. Open two terminals, one in the server folder, and one in the client folder.
+2. `npm install` in both terminals.
+3. Create a PostgreSQL database using the queries found in server/database.txt.

 # Usage
-1. Open two terminals.
-2. Navigate to server folder.
-Run `nodemon index`
-3. Navigate to client folder.
-Run `npm start`
+1. `nodemon index` in server terminal.
+2. `npm start` in the client terminal.

 npm install react-bootstrap bootstrap